Belthasaran/rhplay/README.md

 # Current Features

- - Quick launch automation feature for SMW Hacks -  Once the entire ~2GB database file is provisioned: this program lets you choose a random SMW hack from the local database; so long as you provided your own SMW ROM to use - you can quickly automated the process of loading any random game; uploading it to your SNES over the SD2SNES USB port, and boot the game in a few seconds with a single click.
-(No need to shuffle memory cards)
+ - Quick launch automation feature for SMW Hacks -  Once the entire ~2GB database file is provisioned: this program lets you choose a random SMW hack from the local database; so long as you provided your own SMW ROM to use - you can quickly automate the process of loading any random game; uploading it to your SNES over the SD2SNES USB port, and boot the game in a few seconds with a single click.
+(No need to get out of your chair and shuffle memory cards).
+Perhaps i'm just lazy, but this was and always should be the primary use case for the program - streamlining the process for quicker and less tedious access to review and study/analyze massive SMW game collections.
+Looking at many SMW romhacks a little bit; finding, downloading, patching, and launching hack manually is 4 steps - that wastes 5 or 6 minutes per hack: making the process of research impractical.
+Automation and point-and-click launch from a games listing is desired!

  - Attempts to provision databases on first launch (rhdata.db, patchbin.db, clientdata.db, etc)